-These studies have mostly relied on measuring indicator organisms such as E. coli in the environment as a proxy for pathogens; while E. coli has been shown to correlate with risk of diarrhea,8 fecal indicator bacteriacan originate from non-fecal sources,9 cannot differentiate between human vs. animal fecal sources,8 and correlate poorly with pathogens.10 Recent advances in DNA-based diagnostics now allowdetection of a range of enteropathogens in human biological specimens and environmental samples,11,12 as well as distinction between human vs. animal fecal sources through molecular source tracking (MST).13 We aimed to assess the effect of WASH interventions on detection of specific enteropathogens and human- vs. animal-specific MST markers in the domestic environment with a systematic review and an individual participant data (IPD) meta-analysis.
+These studies have mostly relied on measuring indicator organisms such as E. coli in the environment as a proxy for pathogens; while E. coli has been shown to correlate with risk of diarrhea,8 fecal indicator bacteria like E. coli can originate from non-fecal sources,9 are shed by both humans and animals,8 and correlate poorly with pathogens in the environment.10 Recent advances in nucleic-acidmolecular methods now allow for detection of a range of enteropathogens in human biological specimens and environmental samples,11,12 as well as distinction between human vs. animal fecal sources through microbial source tracking (MST).13 We aimed to assess the effect of WASH interventions on detection of specific enteropathogens and human- and. animal-specific MST markers in the domestic environment with a systematic review and an individual participant data (IPD) meta-analysis.

 Methods